ashutoshmjain/gita/src/thought.md

 <div style="padding-left:40px;font-size:0.9em;">

 In terms of significance, it was probably as big a shift as the computing revolution of late last century.
-For example, the idea of writable script [^transcription] was to `Mahabharata`, the way a programming language is to an operating system[^c] ->  `Sanskrit` transcription fructified alongside `Mahabharata`, the way C programming language came into shape alongside development of Unix.
+For example, the idea of writable script [^transcription] was to `Mahabharata`, the way a programming language is to an operating [^c] system  ->  `Sanskrit` transcription fructified alongside `Mahabharata`, the way C programming language came into shape alongside development of Unix.

 The after impacts also seem pretty similar.
 Just as digital information transformed every aspect of modern life - personal, social or business - and is now redefining  the very foundation of value exchange ; the written information rewired then existing social, political and fiscal fabric.
 First multilateral [^multi] economic system (based on gold) emerged atop then existing method of value exchange - "one on one" barter.
 Power structures reconfigured themselves.
 Kingdoms had to capitulate to figure out new methods of taxation - which most failed.